hyxos/hexagons/README.md

 # Hexagons #

-Just playing with hexagons, using sass and less.
+Just playing with hexagons in CSS, using sass and less.

 Also testing out github pages: http://hyxos.github.io/hexagons